Where to Donate Gently Used Toys and Baby Gear on LI

 211 Fulton Avenue

 Unopened packages of baby wipes, diapers, and formula are gladly accepted all year round.
-You can drop canned goods, toys, or clothes off from 9:00-11:00 am, or from 2:00 to 4:30 pm every Monday through Friday.
-No appointment is necessary.
+You can drop canned goods, new toys, or weather-appropriate clothes off from 9:00-11:00 am, or from 2:00 to 4:30 pm every Monday through Friday during the holiday season.
+After the new year, gently used clothes and toys are accepted.

 2197 Jackson Avenue

 St. Michael's & All Angels Episocpal Church's food shelf program now includes services for mothers with young children.
 Donations can be dropped off in Seaford on Wednesdays between 4 and 8pm and on Sundays between 1 and 4pm.
+You can also drop off at their Wantagh location at the Church of St. Jude from 8am until 12 noon on Sunday, and on Monday through Thursday from 9:30 am until 12:30 pm.
 Accepted donations include baby care items, gently used toys, baby equipment, children's clothing, and personal care items mothers can use.

 Schedule a pickup and support Vietnam Veterans of America charities.
 Photo courtesy of Vietnam Veterans of America